krtcrvy/todo-app/README.md

 2. Install the required dependencies using npm:
    `npm install`

-### Usage
-To run the Todo List App, use the following command:
+3. To run the Todo List App, use the following command:
    `npm run dev`

-Happy coding! 🚀
+Happy coding mga ka MERNion! 🚀